stefanbylund/zxnext_level9/compilation/README.md

 want to play.

-**Note:** The first time you boot the SD card, you will see the NextZXOS test screen and have to select which video mode to use (HDMI/VGA/RGB and 50-60 Hz refresh rate).
-Your selection is then stored in the machines/next/config.ini file on the SD card.
+**Note:** The first time you boot the SD card, you will see the NextZXOS test screen and have to select which video mode to use (HDMI/VGA/RGB and 50/60 Hz refresh rate).
+Your selection is then stored in the **machines/next/config.ini** file on the SD card.
 This is standard procedure for any auto-booting SD card for the Spectrum Next.

 ### Games-only compilation

 1. Download [level9.zip](level9.zip) and unpack it on an SD card containing the Spectrum Next system software.

 2. Insert the SD card into your Spectrum Next computer and start it.

-3. Enter the **level9.run** runnable directory in the NextZXOS Browser.
-This will automatically run its run.bas program, which will bring up a start menu where you can select which of the games you want to play.
+3. Highlight the **level9.run** runnable directory in the NextZXOS Browser and press Enter.
+This will automatically launch its run.bas program, which will bring up a start menu where you can select which of the games you want to play, and in what screen resolution.

 4. Alternatively, hold Symbol Shift when pressing Enter to manually open the **level9.run** directory to access its contents.
 Then go to the desired game